Gunda Gunde Monastery: Compound

 The buildings of Gunda Gunde include a numerous buildings intended to house the establishment's monks, built "of flat stones without mortar with roofs held up by huge logs darkened by the smoke and wear of centuries".
 In the middle stands a large, rectangular church which Henze speculated dated to the foundation of the monastery.
 Mordini measured the walls of the church, and reported its facade was 13.48 meters wide, the length of its left and right outer walls as 18.7 and 17.65 meters respectively, and rear wall as 14.9 meters wide.
 Henze describes its outer walls as consisting "of neatly laid flat tannish stone which has a bit of clay as mortar.
 They do not give the impression of ever having been rigidly regular.
 At several places there has been a moderate degree of subsidence which has caused cracks, never very wide, and there is occasional evidence of repairs.
 Between the outer and inner walls there is a passage about 1-1/2 m. wide."
 He was unable to determine whether this passage extends completely around the inner square structure of the church.

 Following Ruth Playne's visit, a church dedicated to Saint Tekle Haymanot was erected outside the monastery for the convenience of women who had come to the monastery to observe religious holidays.
 Henze was told it had been endowed by Emperor Haile Selassie.

 Another important monastic building is the eqabet or treasury, which Henze describes as a small, rectangular building built in the 20th century with mortared walls and a tin roof.
 This building contains the monastic library.

 Library

 When de Jacobis was shown the monastic library at Gunda Gunde, he was told it held "the largest known collection of Abyssinian works."
 Although the collection of the monastic library remains an important collection, larger ones have been created since then.
 Those in Ethiopia include the manuscript collection of the Institute of Ethiopian Studies with as many as 2,000 volumes, and the National Archives and Library of Ethiopia with 880 volumes.
-Large collections of Ge'ez manuscripts exist in the British Library (more than 598 manuscripts), the Bibliothèque nationale in Paris (688 manuscripts), and at Princeton University (325 manuscripts).
+Large collections of Geʽez manuscripts exist in the British Library (more than 598 manuscripts), the Bibliothèque nationale in Paris (688 manuscripts), and at Princeton University (325 manuscripts).